ilios/user-guide/courses-and-sessions/courses/sort-learning-materials.md

 # Sort Learning Materials

-Once Learning Materials have been associated with a Course (or a Session), they can be sorted in order to specify the order in which they will be presented to students.
+Once Learning Materials have been associated with a Course (or a Session), they can be sorted to specify the order in which they will be presented to students.

 The process starts as follows.